dmruss/ZmapReporter/README.md

 Required: This program currently only runs on Unix based operating systems and was designed specifically for use with Kali Linux.

+Here is an example scan report:
 ![Scan Report](./docs/exampleReport.png)

+### Program Flow

+This program is wrapper for Zmap, Zgrab, and Nmap for creating datasets and generating plots for whole internet security scans.
+Once the user enters input parameters for port, sample, and scan size this initiates a scan by Zmap.
+Zmap unusually fast at doing network discovery scans like this and with the proper internet bandwidth can scan the entire IPv4 space in under an hour.
+It was chosen as the network discovery portion of this program for that purpose.

+After Zmap discovers a list of IPv4 addresses which are currently open on the selected port, that list is input into various Zgrab banner grab scans.
+These scans are modules in the Zgrab program.
+Each modules run a different scan to detect different services running on an ip address.
+This program runs scans looking for services including:
+ - SSH servers
+ - HTTP servers
+ - FTP servers
+ - TLS servers
+ - MySql servers
+ The banners from these scans are grabbed and saved as json files.

+The json files output by Zgrab are then parsed by new code specific to Zmap Reporter.
+This parsing is based on previously identified useful fields that can help users better understand a network.
+Some of these fields include TLS certificate owner, http server sofware, SSH server software, FTP server software, and http redirects.
+After parsing, each ip address has its geolocation queried to generate a geographic dataframe.
+All parsed data is output as usable csv datasets.

+Next, a subset of ip addresses are scanned for malware.
+This is done using Nmap's script engine.
+The Nmap script engine contains many different categories of scripts which can be run against agents during a scan.
+A select subset of scripts from the malware category are chosen to be run against a subset of ip addresses.
+The malware scans include:
+ - Scan for spoofed replies - Checking if an auth server will respond before a query is completed.
+ - ProFTP backdoor exploit scan  -  Checks for an open backdoor in the ProFTPD server software using the ```id``` command.
+ - VsFTP backdoor exploit scan  -  Checks for an open backdoor in the vsFTPD server software using the ```id``` command.
+ - Zombie server scan  -  Checks if a webserver has been converted to a zombie botnet.
+ - SMTP unexpected port scan  -  Checks if an SMTP mail server is running on a port besides 21, which may indicate someone has compromised the machine.
+ - SMB Double Pulsar backdoor scan  -  Checks if a machine has been compromised by the DoublePulsar backdoor implant developed by the NSA.
+ The subset of ip addresses are chosen based on criteria from the parsed banners.
+For instance, for the Zombie server scan, machines with open port 80 are chosen as they are more likely to be a web server.
+FTP based scans are only completed on ip addresses identified as having an FTP server running on an open port.

+ The Nmap scans generate txt file outputs which are saved to the temp folder.
+These text files are then parsed by the Zmap Reporter parser and dataframes are generated based and saved to the nmapscans output folder.

+ Finally, the plotting function reads in the datasets output by the parser.
+The plotting function then creates plots using the Matplotlib and geoPandas library.
+These plots are then output as a pdf report in the output folder.

 ## Setup